PhlexPlexico/mm3dr/README.md

 When making changes to any code in the `code` directory, you must use `make clean` before recompiling if you want your changes to be picked up.
 For faster compilation using multiple threads, you can use `make -j4` (in this example, the `4` is the number of threads being used).

+For quick debugging, you can create an environment variable named `citraPath` that links directly to your mods folder.
+For example, using WSL2 you could create a variable in your `.bashrc` as such:
+`export citraPrint="/mnt/c/Users/User/AppData/Roaming/Citra/load/mods/0004000000125500/code.ips"`

 ## Reporting Bugs

 Let us know if you believe you have discovered a bug by posting in our Discord server, or by opening an issue.
 In the ~~[Discord]()~~, we have a list of currently known issues and fixes which are pending release, which we try to keep fairly up to date.